NOTE: Important Macau H/O changes: See HERE

 - Due to its “gaming” base and high-end casinos, a financial hub focus and other initiatives being put in place; Macau is fast gaining international media exposure.
 This serves GFH well with added exposure on its new paradigm model for humanitarian medical care.

 - GFH Manufacturing is a new initiative.
-This will be a plant functioning from Hengqing Island and Zhuhai, connected by a bridge to Macau.
-This will be the new plant for designing and manufacturing of the 21st Century clinics and emergency shelters, planned from 2020 onwards.
+This will be a manufacturing plant functioning from an Asian locality soon to be announced).
+This will be the new plant for designing and manufacturing of the 21st Century futuristic clinics and emergency shelters, planned from 2022 onwards.
 New designs, specialized materials, lower costs and efficiency are the elements that have made this an attractive proposition.

 Some Information on Macau